 The top benefits of risk-based internal auditing

 Due to the frequent nature of risk-based audits, they can help to fill knowledge gaps and educate members of staff who manage risk controls day-to-day.
-Plus, regular reporting keeps risk compliance at the forefront of everyone’s minds, as opposed to it being an annual tick in the box exercise that is quickly forgotten about after the fact.
+Plus, regular reporting keeps risk compliance at the forefront of everyone’s minds, as opposed to it being an annual tick box exercise that is quickly forgotten about.

 By scoping audits in the context of a risk management framework, it is far easier to identify the priority of risks based on indicators such as risk velocity and severity.
 This enables businesses to understand the consequences of their actions in relation to each risk, and where opportunities for advancement may lie to mitigate any future risks.

-Nothing has challenged the economy more in recent times than the COVID-19 pandemic, where organisations have had to quickly pivot and adjust without warning.
+Nothing has challenged the economy more in recent times than the COVID-19 pandemic, where organizations had to quickly pivot and adjust without warning.
 Risk-based audits are invaluable at a time of uncertainty, as they allow businesses to adapt more easily to changing conditions through a consistent and comprehensive approach to risk management.
-The risk-based audit methodology also forces organisations to look beyond the here and now to the emerging risks that will inevitably need to be tackled.
+The risk-based audit methodology also forces organizations to look beyond the here and now to the emerging risks that will inevitably need to be tackled.

-Contrary to traditional internal auditing methods, where audits may be limited to the available resources, risk-based internal audits drive the allocation of resources in a far more targeted way since the wider audit plan is determined by the severity and volume of risks of which senior management requires assurance.
+Contrary to traditional internal auditing methods, risk-based internal audits drive the allocation of resources in a far more targeted way since the wider audit plan is determined by the severity and volume of risks of which senior management requires assurance.
 Where the high-risk areas emerge, that is where the audit team channels their efforts.

 How technology can help

-Without a robust system in place, it is virtually impossible to conduct audits on every potential risk that your organisation is exposed to.
+Without a robust system in place, it is virtually impossible to conduct audits on every potential risk that your organization is exposed to.